-Here’s the scenario: you’re a litigator preparing a case in the United States.
-You have reached the onerous task of discovery.
-A key witness is located in the PRC.
-You, or your adversary, need to take the Chinese witness’s deposition.
-The witness is unable to come to the U.S., and their deposition must be taken in China.
-How do you go about taking this deposition, or preventing the other party from taking the deposition?
+You are a litigator preparing a case in the United States.
+Your case is now in the discovery phase and you want to depose a key witness who is located in the PRC.
+This witness is either unable or unwilling to come to the United States and so their deposition must be taken in China.
+How do you go about taking this deposition?

-If you are involved in litigation and wish to take a deposition of a Chinese citizen, and you would mind having to sit in a Chinese prison, then you should probably seek permission from the Chinese authorities.
-If you are on the other side, and want to block the deposition of a Chinese citizen from being taken then you should raise an objection to the deposition as illegal under Chinese law, in a timely manner.
+If you are involved in litigation and wish to take a deposition of a Chinese citizen you should seek permission from the Chinese authorities.
+On the flip side, if you want to block the deposition of a Chinese citizen you should raise a timely objection to the deposition as illegal under Chinese law.

 The international dispute resolution lawyers at my firm has been involved in a number of cases where it has made sense to depose Chinese witnesses in China and in none of them did it ever occur.
 Instead, the following happened:

 1. In one case, the opposing party wanted to depose five witnesses in Hong Kong.
 We moved to require the opposing party to at least try to secure Chinese government approval for these depositions to go forward in China.
 We pointed out that my firm had lawyers in China who could handle the depositions there and that flying one of them to Hong Kong to cover a deposition would greatly increase costs.
 The court denied our motion and the depositions went forward in Hong Kong.

 2. In one case, we were representing the defendant and two China witnesses who were absolutely critical to plaintiff’s case.
 The case ended up settling before trial for nuisance value when it became clear plaintiff”s two witnesses would never leave China to be deposed or to testify at trail and the plaintiff’s attorney could not figure out what it needed to do to take these depositions.